 5. 3.
-5 Access log
+4 WebAdmin access log

 An access log with 20 entries is drawn up for each user account so that the history of accesses to the configuration can be tracked.
 Denied access attempts using erroneous or incorrectly type passwords are also logged.
 The logs can be read by each user (authorization level) Administrator in Expert mode required).